genaralgrievous/Ticket_sale/README.md

 For any inquiries or support, please reach out via the [GitHub Issues](https://github.com/your-username/Ticket_sale/issues) section.

 ---
+Also you can check the blogpost about it : https://medium.com/@can.aydogan.2004/revolutionizing-online-ticket-sales-bridging-gaps-with-efficient-systems-84157334e2b4
 Thank you for using the **Online Ticket Sales System**!
 Happy coding! 🎟️